flecsi/flecsi/doc/sphinx/src/tutorial/parallel.rst

 Example 2: reduceall macro / parallel_reduce interface
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This example is an extension to the data-dense tutorial example with the only difference of an additional "reduce1" and "reduce2" tasks that use *reduceall* macro / *parallel_reduce* interface.
-Both "modify" tasks are executed on the FleCSI default accelerator.
+This example instead uses ``reduce1`` and ``reduce2`` tasks that use the ``reduceall`` macro interface and ``parallel_reduce`` function template interface respectively.
+The former accepts two names declared for use in the body: the range element, as for ``forall``, and a function that accepts values for the reduction.
+The latter supports further composition, such as client library interfaces that accept kernel functors.

 .. literalinclude:: ../../../../tutorial/5-parallel/2-reduceall.cc
   :language: cpp